 The 2017 Pyramid Drill Map

 The Pyramid Copper District (in green)

-At a 0.21% copper equivalent cut-off, total contained copper in the Inferred resource category is estimated to be 1,338,000,000 pounds of copper, 74,000,000 pounds of molybdenum and 488,000 ounces of gold.
+The updated resource estimate, using a 0.2% copper cut-off, is 153.4 million tonnes at 0.37% copper, 0.02% molybdenum and 0.09 g/t gold.
+This resource estimation does not take into account the molybdenum or gold values due to the fluctuation of their prices and unknown recovery as no metallurgical test work has been completed.
 Both near-surface supergene enriched mineralization as well as hypogene copper mineralization were modeled and interpolated.
 The mineral resource estimate shows that the hypogene mineral resource remains open to depth and along strike in most areas, and the higher grade supergene enriched mineralization is also open for expansion in several areas.

 The primary objective of the 2012 drill season was to test extensions of copper-gold-molybdenum mineralization, as well as follow up on high grades encountered during the 2011 drilling program.
 Portions of the surface expression of stockwork veining and favorable alteration have not yet been drilled at Pyramid, and mineralization is open in several directions and at depth.

 The 2012 program was the third drilling season funded by Antofagasta Minerals S.A..
 Drill holes were typically shallow for a porphyry system, with most holes less than 300 meters in total length.
 Drilling during 2010 and 2011 spanned an area measuring approximately 1,100 meters east-west and 900 meters north-south.
 2012 drilling tested beyond these limits, and in particular, tested for areas of near-surface supergene copper enrichment.